runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 :::tip

-FlashBoot effectiveness increases exponentially with higher request volumes and worker counts, making it ideal for busy production endpoints.
+The effectiveness of FlashBoot increases exponentially with higher request volumes and worker counts, making it ideal for busy production endpoints.
 For endpoints with fewer than 3 workers, FlashBoot's overhead may exceed its benefits.

 :::